JPEG XR: Licensing

 Microsoft has patents on the technology in JPEG XR.
 A Microsoft representative stated in a January 2007 interview that in order to encourage the adoption and use of HD Photo, the specification is made available under the Microsoft Open Specification Promise, which asserts that Microsoft allows implementation of the specification for free, and will not file suits on the patented technology for its implementation, as reportedly stated by Josh Weisberg, director of Microsoft's Rich Media Group.
 As of 15 August 2010, Microsoft made the resulting JPEG XR standard available under its Community Promise.

 In July 2010, reference software to implement the JPEG XR standard was published as ITU-T Recommendation T.835 and International Standard ISO/IEC 29199-5.
 Microsoft included these publications in the list of specifications covered by its Community Promise.

-In April 2013, Microsoft released an open source JPEG XR library under the BSD licence.
+In April 2013, Microsoft released jxrlib, an open source JPEG XR library under the BSD licence.
 This resolved any licensing issues with the library being implemented in software packages distributed under popular open source licences such as the GNU General Public License, with which the previously released "HD Photo Device Porting Kit" was incompatible.